 © 1954 The Aaron Copland Fund for Music, Inc. Copyright renewed.

 The Westminster College Women’s Choir celebrates a long history of excellence in treble singing and is comprised of students from a wide range of disciplines and levels of experience.
 Open to all students, this unique choir provides an energetic and supportive community for young women to nurture their musical skills through the rehearsal and performance of repertoire for treble voices.
 Members of this outstanding ensemble participate in festivals throughout the region, perform at the Westminster College Christmas Vespers service, regularly join the Men’s Choir to present literature for mixed choir, and combine forces annually with the complete choral company to perform large works with orchestra.

 The Westminster College Symphony Orchestra is dedicated to providing students with opportunities to stimulate professional and artistic growth through developing the knowledge, skills, techniques, and discipline required of the professional musician.
 The orchestra performs standard works for both full symphonic orchestra and string chamber orchestra with a range of repertoire from the Baroque Era through the present day.
 It is open to all qualified string players; musicians on wind, brass, and percussion instruments must audition.
 The ensemble performs throughout the year, including a yearly program featuring winners of the student soloist competition.
 It also regularly performs with choral groups and professional guest artists from the region.

 This ensemble can fulfill the “large ensemble” curricular requirement and can also be taken to fulfill the Visual and Performing Arts (VP) component of Westminster’s Intellectual Perspectives (IP) requirement.

 Sibelius: "Valse Trise"

-Imagine yourself a music educator, performer in a symphony orchestra or opera company, college professor, symphony manager, or sales manager for a recording company.
+Imagine yourself a professional composer, music educator, performer in a symphony orchestra or opera company, college professor, symphony manager, or sales manager for a recording company.